-Vice President/Chief Financial Officer - Owner, Hamlet Homes
+Chief Financial Officer - Owner, Hamlet Homes

 Elliott is the oldest of the 4 partners, having been born on the 24th of July in 1965.
 Growing up in Utah, he thought the fireworks were just for his birthday.
 He is the youngest of 5 children and was raised by a single mother.
 His oldest sister is 18 years older than him.
 He was born the year she graduated from high school.
 His brother is 15 years older and didn’t know his mom was pregnant until she was on her way to the hospital.

 He and his wife Andrea met in junior high.
 There is some debate about exactly when and where this happened, however.
 Andrea remembers him in 8th grade.
 Elliott remembers first meeting in 9th grade when, according to Andrea, she had “developed” over the summer.
 They dated through high school and then on and off for another 5 years before Andrea finally made him commit.
 They were married in 1988.
-They have 4 children (3 girls and 1 boy) ranging in age from 22 – 30, and 5 grandchildren (3 girls and 2 boys) ranging in age from 18 months to 8 years.
+They have 4 children (3 girls and 1 boy) ranging in age from 22 to 30 and 5 grandchildren (3 girls and 2 boys) ranging in age from 18 months to 8 years.

 Elliott graduated from the U in 1990 with a BS in Accounting.
 He’s been BS’ing about accounting ever since.
-He wanted to be an attorney but after 7 years, a wife and a baby he decided to give the accounting thing a try.
+He wanted to be an attorney, but after 7 years, a wife, and a baby, he decided to give the accounting thing a try.
 Who really wants to be an attorney anyway?
-He went to work right after graduation for a fortune 500 company in Southern California.
-After working there for a couple of years he decided he needed to get some letters behind his name (MBA or CPA).
+He went to work right after graduation for a Fortune 500 company in Southern California.
+After working there for a couple of years, he decided he needed to get some letters behind his name (MBA or CPA).
 The CPA route seemed to fit better so he studied for the CPA exam and got a job at KPMG, one of 8, at the time, world-wide accounting firms.
-After working there for a year, he and Andrea decided it was time to get out of California and headed to Las Vegas with, their two oldest children Brynn and Derek.
+After working there for a year, he and Andrea decided it was time to get out of California and headed to Las Vegas with their two oldest children, Brynn and Derek.
 He worked for another of the Big 8 firms, Arthur Anderson, in Vegas for 3 years, leaving in 1997 to become the CFO for a local homebuilder.
 Courtney and Danielle (Dani) were born in Las Vegas.
 He started working for the local homebuilder just in time to tell them they were bankrupt.
 That led to a move to Utah and several jobs in the construction industry over the next 11 years.
-During this time, he was the Controller for Layton Construction Company and was a founding shareholder in another commercial contractor called SIRQ which was started in 2004 with a bunch of former Layton guys.
+During this time, he was the Controller for Layton Construction Company and was a founding shareholder in another commercial contractor called SIRQ, which was started in 2004 with a bunch of former Layton guys.

-COO/Vice President of Construction - Owner, Hamlet Homes
+COO - Owner, Hamlet Homes

-At some point during this long and lonely part of his life he met Tiffany Gustafson who was to become he wife.
+At some point during this long and lonely part of his life, he met Tiffany Gustafson who was to become his wife.
 They met in November of 1995 and were married the next year in June.
 Probably the best decision he ever made was to ask her to marry him.
-As time progressed and life happened eventually Tiffany and Jon had 2 children.
-Holly was born in 1998 and Brendan was born during the Salt Lake Olympics in 2002.
-As a family there were yearly trips to Disneyland, Disney World, Yellowstone, Bear Lake, Fish Lake and Zions National Park.
-Jon worked many hours to advance his career while (luckily) Tiffany raised the kids so they actually turned out normal.
+As time progressed and life happened, eventually Tiffany and Jon had 2 children.
+Holly was born in 1998, and Piper was born during the Salt Lake Olympics in 2002.
+As a family, there were yearly trips to Disneyland, Disney World, Yellowstone, Bear Lake, Fish Lake, and Zions National Park.
+Jon worked many hours to advance his career while (luckily) Tiffany raised the kids (so they actually turned out normal).
+His wife and kids are his inspiration and the reason he has wanted to be successful in life.
 Jon and his family live a very nomadic life having moved 21 times in 22 years of marriage.
-Two of their homes were built by Hamlet Homes and they have loved every minute of it.
+Two of their homes were built by Hamlet Homes, and they have loved every minute of it.
 They always felt that home is where the family is and where you lived did not matter.

-He is Vice President of Construction for Hamlet Homes.
-He is also one of the four owners of Hamlet Homes.
-He started in the construction industry working for Acadian Builders, a Framing and General Contractor, in 1996.
+Jon loves to work with his hands either building homes as a framer or completing woodworking projects for the home.
+Jon attended BYU’s construction management program from 1994-1996.
+He started in the construction industry working for Acadian Builders, a framing and general Contractor, in 1996.
 He worked from the ground up, starting as a laborer in the company with four employees.
 After nine years with Acadian, he was the Lead Framing Supervisor directly overseeing 30 employees and managing three additional Framing Supervisors.
-Jon attended BYU in their construction management program from 1994-1996.

 In 2000, Jon received the Subcontractor of the Year Award from Panda Homes, and in 2006 he was named the Supervisor of the Year from Hamlet Homes for closing 74 homes and having over $14 million in revenue.